LegalZoom vs. Lawyer: What You Don’t Know Can Hurt You

 But since he is not an estate planning attorney, Greg posted a copy of the Will online.
 He then asked estate planning lawyers to review it and point out any issues that may be problematic.
 Not surprisingly, there were plenty of problems.

-Below is a summary of just a few of the ones mentioned by some attorneys who commented:
+Below is a summary of just a few of the problems some attorneys who commented pointed out:

 - The Will failed to include an alternate trustee in the event the named trustee predeceases him or is unable or unwilling to serve.